Cabinn Hotels: CABINN City

 CABINN City opened in 2004 as the fifth hotel in the chain.
 It is located at Mitchellsgade 14, behind Tivoli Gardens and close to Copenhagen Central Station.
 The building was designed by Hvidt & Mølgaard and is located next to the historical Copenhagen Police Headquarters which were completed in 1920 to design by Hack Kampmann.
 The hotel has 352 rooms and 1020 beds.

 CABINN Odense

 In 2007, CABINN continued its national expansion with the opening of its hotel in Odense on the island of Funen.
-The hotel is located at Østre Stationsvej 7-9, next to Odense station and H.C.
-Andersen museum.
+The hotel is located at Østre Stationsvej 7-9, next to Odense station and Hans Christian Andersen museum.

 CABINN Metro

-CABINN Metro was realised in 2009, when the seventh Cabinn opened in Ørestad, Cabinn Metro.
+CABINN Metro was opened in 2009, Ørestad.
 The architect Daniel Libeskind designed the hotel which has resulted in a very unusual building with a complex facade and raw walls on the inside.
 The hotel is one of the biggest in Scandinavia with 710 rooms and 1760 beds.
 The hotel is close to the Ørestad Station and Copenhagen Airport Kastrup Lufthavn on Arne Jacobsens Allé 2.